numbas/editor/docs/project/reference.rst

     Only delete a project if you're absolutely sure you don't need it any more.
     Deleting a project is an irreversible action that will result in the loss of data belonging to the project.

-To delete a project, go to the project's :guilabel:`Options` page and click on the :guilabel:`Delete this project` button.
+To delete a project, go to the project's :guilabel:`Settings` page and click on the :guilabel:`Delete this project` button.

 Questions and exams belonging to the project will be reassigned to their authors' personal workspaces, but any comments on the project's activity timeline will be deleted.